 It was almost lunchtime when we reached the hotel so we decided to roam around Insadong to look for a place for lunch.

-Talking about streetfoods, we havent decided on a place to eat lunch so opted t try the many streetfoods we saw.
-They were all so yummy and filling .
+Talking about streetfoods, we haven’t decided on a place to eat lunch so opted to try the many streetfoods we saw.
+It was so yummy and filling.
 Maybe if they have rice on hand, we are good to go.
 We particularly like this Chicken Gangjang, which is a sweet & spicy chicken popcorn.
 It was getting cold and we were sleepy.
 So we headed back to the hotel to rest.

 Sunsets quite early during winter in Korea at 5PM.
 We headed out to Myeongdong to roam around for a bit and have a proper dinner there.
 Myeongdong is very near from Insadong.
 It was just a few MRT stops.
 Again, the nice Korean people would give us seats in trains, give our kids candies, smile & play with our kids even they have a hard time communicating with us.